xbmc/xbmc/docs/CODE_GUIDELINES.md

 ### 3.7.
 Exceptions to the Formatting Rules For Better Readability
 There are some special situations where vertical alignment and longer lines does greatly aid readability, for example the initialization of some table-like multiple row structures.
 In these **rare** cases exceptions can be made to the formatting rules on vertical alignment, and the defined line length can be exceeded.

-The layout can be protected from being reformatted when `clang-format` is applied by adding `// clang-format off` and `// clang-format on` statements either side of the lines of code.
+To prevent the layout from being reformatted, tell `clang-format` to [disable formatting](https://clang.llvm.org/docs/ClangFormatStyleOptions.html#disabling-formatting-on-a-piece-of-code) on that section of code by surrounding it with the special comments `// clang-format off` and `// clang-format on`.
-For example
+For example:
 ```
 // clang-format off
 static const CGUIDialogMediaFilter::Filter filterList[] = {